Background pattern

 What isTISSEEL

-TISSEELis a two-component tissue adhesive consisting of two solutions, the sealing protein solution and the thrombin solution.
+TISSEEL is a two-component tissue adhesive consisting of two solutions, the sealant protein solution and the thrombin solution.
 TISSEEL contains fibrinogen and thrombin.
 These are two important blood proteins for blood coagulation.
-When these proteins are mixed during application, they form a clot at the application site.
+When these proteins are mixed during application, they form a clot at the site of application.

-The clot produced by TISSEEL is very similar to the natural clot produced.
-It degrades in the same way as an endogenous clot (from the body) and does not leave residues.
-A synthetic protein (synthetic aprotinin) is added to increase the duration of the clot and prevent premature degradation.
+The clot produced by TISSEEL is very similar to the clot that occurs naturally.
+It is broken down in the same way as an endogenous clot (from the body itself) and does not leave any residue.
+A synthetic protein (synthetic aprotinin) is added to increase the duration of the clot and prevent its premature breakdown.

 What is TISSEEL used for

-TISSEELis used as a complementary treatment when conventional surgical methods appear to be insufficient:
+TISSEEL is used as an adjunctive treatment when conventional surgical methods seem insufficient:

 • to improve hemostasis